 Personal items and household goods exemptions

 Besides real estate and your vehicle, personal property may qualify for bankruptcy exemption.
 Here are some commonly claimed federal personal property exemptions:

-- $$13,400 in aggregate ($625 for each individual item) for household goods and furnishings, appliances, clothing, animals, books, crops or musical instruments
+- $14,875 in aggregate ($700 for each item) for household goods and furnishings, appliances, clothing, animals, books, crops or musical instruments

 - $13,400 in accrued interest, dividend or loan value of a life insurance contract